SHOOTING THE BLACK

 Internal componentsThe internal parts of any single action Black Powder revolver consist of just a few pieces: the hammer , the cam ( a small beveled piece of steel pressed into the bottom of the hammer), the hand & spring, the mainspring, the trigger, the cylinder stop & spring (AKA the cylinder bolt) and the trigger & cylinder stop spring.

 In my experience, the items that wear out or fail most often are in the following order: the hand & spring, the mainspring and the cylinder stop & spring.
 In addition, the lock end of the trigger will become rounded and will require dressing or replacement.
 I have never replaced a cam although people tell me that they do wear out.

 Preliminary to any attempt at repairBefore you do anything, completely disassemble and clean the internal mechanism of your pistol.
 Make absolutely sure that all foreign objects, particles and fouling are completely removed.
 Carefully inspect all parts for broken or loose pieces.
-If the spring part of the "hand & spring" is not broken, but has come out, solder it back into its slot in the hand part using no more heat than necessary to melt the solder.

 If your cylinder does not rotate all the way to the next chamber and does not lock-in when you cock the hammer, the tip of the hand is worn out.

 If your revolver jams up when you go from full cock to half cock (without letting the hammer all the way down) then try to go back to full cock, that's another sign the tip of the "hand" is worn out.

 There may be times when the hammer will sometimes

 not pull back all the way, but will jam up half way to the next